Trustpilot

 Discover our natural solutions to prevent hot flashes:

 Fortunately, there are natural ways to cope with hot flashes.
-A balanced diet rich in phytoestrogens such as soy, linseed and legumes can help maintain stable estrogen levels.
+A balanced diet rich in phytoestrogens such as soy, linseed and vegetables can help maintain stable estrogen levels.
 Incorporating herbs such as red clover or chaste tree, renowned for their hormone-regulating properties, can also help alleviate these symptoms.

-- Your allies against hot flashes
+• Your allies against hot flashes

 SOS 4 Action Mist has been formulated to moisturize, refresh and protect the skin from free radicals.
 It is ideal for women whose skin changes during their cycle, and is ideal for hot flashes and/or redness.